-Safety is a paramount concern in all of the David H. Martin Excavating, Inc. operations.
+Safety is of paramount concern in all of the David H. Martin Excavating, Inc. operations.
 Performance of employee services in work places free of unnecessary hazards is a hallmark of our operating methods.
 Safety continues to be an important and integral aspect of the success of David H. Martin Excavating, Inc.

-Safety ultimately begins with the training and knowledge of proper workplace practices and expectations of all of our employees.
+Safety ultimately begins with the training and knowledge of proper work practices and expectations of all of our employees.
 Every individual is trained to work safely.
 Our written Safety Program provides immediate guidance and direction for all employees and is provided in both English and Spanish.
 As a condition of employment, each employee must consistently work in a safe manner.

 Our employees are our biggest asset and keeping them safe and able to go home to their families at the end of the day is our goal.